 - Sausage swap.
 Andouille sausage is traditional, but if you would prefer a little less spice then use smoked sausage.

 - Turn up the heat.
 For a bit more spice, add a finely-chopped jalapeno or ground cayenne, to taste.

 - See more seafood.
 For a richer seafood flavor, swap out the chicken broth for seafood broth or lobster stock.
 You can also add crawfish or crab in place of or in addition to the shrimp.
-If you love seafood, you might want to try my slow cooker seafood stew recipe, as well.

 - Want more veggies?
 Okra, carrots, and corn work well in this recipe.
 Feel free to use any color bell pepper you like, but keep the onion and celery to maintain the flavor.

 - Combine ingredients.
 Stir together the sausage, chicken, onion, celery, bell pepper, garlic, tomatoes, broth, Creole seasoning, oregano, and salt in the crockpot.